tc39/proposal-object-pick-or-omit/README.md

 The major challenges we see with the above implementations:

 * It is not ergonomic!
-* If we opt the destructuring way it doesn't work at all for `pick`, or for `omit` with dynamic values.
+* If we opt for the destructuring way it doesn't work at all for `pick`, or for `omit` with dynamic values.

 We can read more about such use-cases and challenges from `es.discourse` below: